SidUsman/Java101/Bash-101.md

 # Learning Bash Scripting
 ### What is bash?
-Bash is a shell, a program lets us interact with a computer giving us access to programs, hardware resources and files stored on the system.
+Bash is a shell, a program lets us interact with a computer giving us access to program, hardware resources and files stored on the system.
 Bourne again shell
 * Bash is widely used shell, available on many platforms.
 * Short for bourne Again Shell, in interference to the earlier Bourne shell.